NdagiStanley/dj-react/README.md

 # dj-react
-Am doing a small project to get up to speed with Django and React
+####This small project is to get me up to speed with Django and React

+Hopefully combining these two powers:
+- React JS library (killing it in the front-end)
+- Django framework (Powerful tool set) will add to my super-human feat collection as an upcoming Ninja